SuperCharge81/Seconds-of-Chance/content/index.md

 ## Contributing

-If you have a github account, I can add you as a contributor and you can add pages yourself.  <br>
+If you have a github account, I can add you as a contributor and you can add pages yourself.
+I also have the [discussions page](https://github.com/SuperCharge81/Seconds-of-Chance/discussions) enabled, where you can talk about anything and everything.
+I suggest adding any new pages/theories here if your not confident in adding it to the [content folder](https://github.com/SuperCharge81/Seconds-of-Chance/tree/v4/content).<br><br>
-If you don't, You can either email them to me in plain text, but if your willing to format yourself, that would be very helpful.
-This wiki uses mostly markdown, which is very easy to learn(takes about 5 min).
+If you don't have a github account, never fear!
+You can email them to me.
+Id prefer if they are sent in markdown, so I dont need to format them myself.
+Markdown is very easy to learn(takes about 5 min).
 Get started at [this guide](https://github.com/SuperCharge81/Seconds-of-Chance-wiki/blob/main/Markdown-Basics.md) that I made or for more detailed information you could go [here](https://www.markdownguide.org/basic-syntax/)(external site).
-I also have more information on how this website was built on the [github readme](https://github.com/SuperCharge81/Seconds-of-Chance) page for anyone intereted.
+I also have more information on how this website was built on the [github readme](https://github.com/SuperCharge81/Seconds-of-Chance) page for anyone intereted.<br><br>
+If you dont want to format it, plain text is fine, just send it to me in an email or something, and I can format it, it really doesen't take long.

 ## Changes and plans